ehsjoar/weatherhass/README.md

 but rather with the integration between the weather station and Home Assistant.
 The idea is to use a radio USB dongle (RTL2832), the rtl-433 software, and an MQTT bus to facilitate the introduction of the metrics into Home Assistant.
 Home Assistant already has integration for consuming metrics off an MQTT bus.
+We also want everything to run in containers independent of the host OS.
+This is specifically challenging as we are dealing with hardware (RTL2832) that is attached on the host via a USB port.
+The solution needs to work even if you move the USB dongle around.

+I also defined a stretch goal to the project.
+As we have weather metrics floating around on an MQTT bus, why not also stick them in an InfluxDB so that we can use something like Grafana dashboard to get historical weather data

 ## Assumptions
 As I only had a couple of days to do this I didn't have time to script the whole